cortes-ciriano-lab/telomere_fusions/README.md

 - QC/test.fusions.false_positives.tsv: List of reads supporting that did not pass the QC filters (Filtered reads from QC/test.fusions.unfiltered.tsv file).<br>
 - QC/test.fusions.pass.collapsed.tsv: List of reads supporting telomere fusions (only PASS reads) collapsed by chromosome, middle sequence, and the different fusion subtype criteria for each sample separately.<br>
 - QC/test.fusions.sample_stats.tsv: Summary table showing the number of reads supporting fusions found for each samples, as well as the reads of them that were filtered out.<br>
-- QC/test.fusions.project_stats.tsv: Summary table showing the number of reads supporting fusions found for each project group, as well as the number of reads that were filtered out.<br>
 - QCtest.fusions.QC.Rdata: R environment used in the computation (to be ignored by most of users).<br>